Kazaz-Or/100DaysOfCode-Python/README.md

 <p align="center">
 <p>On my way to become a SW Engineer i used everything i can to learn and train by myself.
-So here's what i learned so far as part of 100 Days of Code</p>
+So here's what I've learned so far as part of 100 Days of Code</p>

 <h1 align="center">100 Days of Code - Python 🐍
     <a href="https://twitter.com/intent/tweet?&url=https://github.com/kazaz-or/100daysofcode-python&via=kazaz-or&hashtags=python,html,css,bootstrap,flask,100daysofcode,developer">